MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Disable-CsTeamsShiftsConnectionErrorReport.md

 ### -ErrorReportId

-The ID of the error report that you want to delete.
+The ID of the error report that you want to disable.

 ```yaml
 Type: String